Homesteading Family Logo

 How We Move Our Chicken Tractor

-Because our chicken tractor is on the heavier side, we’ve added simple lawn-mower wheels to the back portion of the frame (see video).
+Because our chicken tractor is on the heavier side, we’ve added simple lawn-mower wheels to the back portion of the frame (see the first video in this blog post).
 Then, to the front two sides, we’ve cut out the skids so they won’t get caught on any rough patches of ground.

-If you look closely at the photo above, you can see the angle we cut out of the baseboard skids, and the rope that we knotted and thread through holes in the skids.
+If you look closely at the photo above, you can see the angle we cut out of the baseboard skids and the rope that we knotted and threaded through holes in the skids.
 Watch the video to see how I pick up the rope and push with my body to move the chicken tractor easily.

 Have Food & Water Available

-And finally, but perhaps most important when getting a chicken tractor (or building one yourself, is to be sure your chickens have food and water available at all times.
+Finally, but perhaps most important, when getting a chicken tractor (or building one yourself), is to ensure your chickens have food and water available at all times.

 For your watering buckets, you’ll want to make sure you have at least one watering nipple for every one to two chickens.
-And be sure your feed container is sturdy that it won’t get knocked over.
+Also, make sure your feed container is sturdy so it won’t get knocked over.

-Go out and find what’s going to work well for you, do your research and build the best chicken tractor for your needs.
+Go out and find what’s going to work well for you, do your research and build or buy the best chicken tractor for your needs.

 Wondering what to do with all those chicken eggs?